 Keats Myer, the Conservancy’s Executive Director, guided the 2015-16 Strategic Plan, which identified our art program and horticulture program as core priorities, and has also launched a $10 million capital campaign for the organization.
 As Executive Director at the Children’s Museum of the Arts, she oversaw the construction of a new museum (by Work AC), established the organization’s endowment, grew attendance from 13,000 to 120,000 and assembled a Board of Trustees.
 As Executive Director of the National Track and Field Hall of Fame, she led planning, design, construction and fundraising for a new home designed by Lee H. Skolnick.

-Conservancy staff with key roles on the Venice project includes Veronica Bainbridge, Director of Development, and Julia Friedman, Senior Curatorial Manager.
-Francesco Cordioli is the Project and Communications Assistant.
+Conservancy staff with key roles on the Venice project includes Veronica Bainbridge, Director of Development, Julia Friedman, Senior Curatorial Manager and Tom Reidy, Senior Project Manager.
+Francesco Cordioli is Project and Communications Assistant.

 Since 2004, the Conservancy has commissioned and presented over 30 premier installations in Madison Square Park by acclaimed artists ranging in practice and media.
 The seven-acre park in midtown Manhattan has shown 35 large-scale art works in a vast range of media-including sculpture in all materials, video and light, performance and social practice.
 The Conservancy has developed a national and international reputation for showcasing challenging and inspiring works of contemporary outdoor sculpture.